django-hijack/django-hijack/docs/index.md

 ...
 ```
 * Make sure that ``django.contrib.staticfiles`` is included in your ``INSTALLED_APPS``, and do not forget to run ``python manage.py collectstatic``.

+If your project uses Bootstrap, you may want to set `HIJACK_USE_BOOTSTRAP = True` in your project settings.
+Django Hijack will use a Bootstrap notification bar that does not overlap with the default navbar.

 # Usage